Van der Waals interaction at short and long distances: a pedagogical path from stationary to time-dependent perturbation theory: The system

 \section{The system}

 The system we consider throughout most of this paper consists of two static, identical, neutral atoms, labeled $A$ and $B$, whose centers of mass occupy fixed positions $\mathbf{R}_A$ and $\mathbf{R}_B$, respectively.
 To an excellent approximation, which we adopt, each center coincides with the location of the respective nucleus.
-The positions of the least-bound electrons (relative to those centers) are denoted by $\mathbf{r}_A$ and $\mathbf{r}_B$; these, together with the EM field potentials, are the dynamical variables we shall include in the model.
+The positions of the least-bound electrons, measured from their own nuclei, are denoted by $\mathbf{r}_A$ and $\mathbf{r}_B$.
+Thus $\mathbf{R}_\alpha$ is a fixed nuclear position, whereas $\mathbf{r}_\alpha(t)$ is a dynamical electron coordinate.
+The interatomic separation is denoted by $R=|\mathbf{R}_A-\mathbf{R}_B|$.
+To avoid a clash between the atom label $A$ and the electromagnetic potential, we denote the latter by $\Afield_\mu=(\phi,\bAfield)$ throughout the paper.

 We take as our initial description the real-time action ${\mathcal S}$, assumed to have the form